Social Democratic Party of Finland: Ideology

-The SDP is a centre-left social-democratic party.
-It is supportive of joining NATO, although up until the 2022 Russian invasion of Ukraine, the party opposed joining NATO and instead preferred to remain in the Partnership for Peace.
-In the 2015 Finnish parliamentary election, 91% of SDP candidates were opposed to NATO membership.
+Up until the Russian invasion of Ukraine, the party opposed Finland joining NATO and instead preferred for it to remain in the Partnership for Peace.

-The SDP is in favor of LGBT adoption rights, the construction of nuclear power plants, the conservation of Swedish as one of Finland's two official languages and the increase of funding to public universities.
-The party is advocating for Finland to become oil-independent by 2030.
-The SDP has advocated for policies preventing foreigners from working in Finland.
-In the 2015 Finnish parliamentary election, only the Finns Party had a higher share of candidates opposed to the easing of work-based immigration.
+The SDP is in favour of queer rights, the construction of nuclear power plants, the conservation of Swedish as one of Finland's two official languages, the separation of church and state, and to the increase of funding given by the state to public schools and universities.
+The party is advocating for Finland to become coal-free by 2030.
+The SDP had advocated for policies preventing foreigners from outside the EU from working in Finland, but has since then softened its positions on immigration and has come to support certain immigration reforms.
+In its 2023 parliamentary election programme its self-declared goal was the increase of work-based immigration coming to Finland as a way of responding to the country's labour shortage and low birth rate.
+In 2023, the SDP, along with the NCP, both criticised the Finns Party for their lack of willingness to the easing of work permit requirements for foreigners coming from outside the European Union.

-The party opposed economic reforms both in the 2011 Finnish parliamentary election and in the subsequent government program negotiations.
+The party opposed certain economic reforms both in the 2011 Finnish parliamentary election and in the subsequent negotiations about the government programme.
 The SDP maintains a close relationship with trade unions.
 The party has opposed social reforms that would reduce the role of earnings-related unemployment benefits.
-The government pays them to recipients through financial middlemen that are almost exclusively trade unions.
-The SDP supports the separation of church and state.
+The government pays the benefits to recipients through financial middlemen that are almost exclusively trade unions.